aigarsdz/brume/README.md

 - amber
 - avocado

-By default it uses *azure*, but if you want to select another one just change the class of `container` div in *_layouts/default.html* to one of the provided names.
+By default it uses *azure*, but if you want to select another one just change the second class of `container` div in *_layouts/default.html* to one of the provided names.

 Express your thoughts about brume on Twitter [@aigarsdz](http://twitter.com/aigarsdz), and help me make it better!